 - The Economic Value of a New Resident - Mike recently completed a study, working with Michele Thibeau of CEDEC in Quebec, to determine the economic value of a new resident.
 Mike and Michele found that the economic value of a new resident was somewhere between 16 and 35 times the value of their first-year salary over a five-year period.
 For a worker making $31, 000, that amounted to as much as $1,150,000.
 Mike and Michele will present their findings at the Canadian Rural Revitalization Foundation (CRRF) conference in Rimouski, PQ in September 2021.
 Click here for Mike's 15 minute interview on the study: https://soundcloud.com/kcrnews/new-to-town-heres-what-youre-worth

-- Using Data to Your Advantage - Free Webinars in January/February 2022 presented by the Economic Trust of the Southern Interior (ETSI-BC) and Community Futures East Kootenay.
-Mike will be instructing in two of these interactive workshops - Click here to find out more: https://www.etsi-bc.ca/using-data-to-your-advantage-webinar-series/
+- Using Data to Your Advantage/ Presenting Data - Mike presented in January/February 2022 two interactive Zoom sessions that were sponsored by the Economic Trust of the Southern Interior (ETSI-BC) and Community Futures East Kootenay: https://www.etsi-bc.ca/using-data-to-your-advantage-webinar-series/

 - CIEL's Communities Matrix, a free one page tool for assessing stages of community readiness, is now used in more than 15 countries across the globe and was recently translated into Russian and Ukrainian.
 It was named one of the top two tools internationally for assessing community capacity and readiness by the international Community Development Society.